ReiseNavet/ReiseNavet.github.io/_maas/210-researchtopics.md

 In general, the following aspects are discussed:
 *	The role of public vs private actors.
 MaaS may be market driven, controlled by a public actor, or a public-private collaboration.
-*	Different types of MaaS-providers such as public and private actors, actors building MaaS around their own transport services, and more mode agnostic actors without their own services.
+*	Different types of MaaS Providers such as public and private actors, actors building MaaS around their own transport services, and more mode agnostic actors without their own services.
 *	Cannibalism with respect to public transport. i.e., that other modes are used instead of public transport
 *	How the different roles should be organised, e.g., the data integrator role, and the responsibilities of the roles.
 *	The effects of MaaS on different part of the value network, e.g., that more customers for one actor also may imply more customers for others.